Corps Monthly Diary

 Friday Gaither Night monthly 7pm

-Saturday Coffee Morning first Saturday in month
+Saturday Coffee Morning is usually the first

 Friday Family Film Night - first Friday after CM